Yard1/hpbandster-sklearn/README.md

 search.best_parameters_
 ```

-Please refer to documentation of this library, as well as to the documentation of [`HpBandSter`](https://automl.github.io/HpBandSter/build/html/index.html) and [`ConfigSpace`](https://automl.github.io/ConfigSpace/master/index.html) for more information.
+Please refer to the [documentation of this library](https://hpbandster-sklearn.readthedocs.io/en/latest/), as well as to the documentation of [`HpBandSter`](https://automl.github.io/HpBandSter/build/html/index.html) and [`ConfigSpace`](https://automl.github.io/ConfigSpace/master/index.html) for more information.

 ## Early stopping